alyyorio/aly-portfolio/content/stubhub.md

 ---

 <p>
-StubHub’s latest rebrand is centered around two core ideas.
+StubHub’s latest rebrand was centered around two core ideas.
 First: create an intimtate, authentic experience for fans globally.
 Second: have a fresh look that offers flexibility across all channels from performance marketing to event activations.
 </p>

 <p>
-Given these perameters, the team recallibrated our photography style from studio shot images to real photography for authenticity.
+Given these perameters, our small but mighty team went to work.
+We first recallibrated our photography style from studio shot images to real photography for authenticity.
+Then we took our brand purple, modernized it, and expanded the pallete for legibility and contrast.
 </p>

 <p>
 We then developed two treatments for our type and graphic elements.
 A barring system for better informational design in our performance ads as well as a fractal element based off of the logo for something more visual and ownable as a brand.
+All these choices lead to a 2% increase in ROAS.
 </p>

 <p>
-I was involved in every stage of the redesign, from early concepting and photography exploration to final execution, animation, and implementation of the system.
+I was a key player at every stage of the redesign, from early concepting and iteration to final execution, animation, and implementation of the system.
+You can view the final brand book here.
 </p>